Jacob-Lockwood/poki-Uiua/README.md

 Poki Uiua can also be used for [exercising your Uiua skills](https://mlochbaum.github.io/bqncrate/quiz). (todo fix link)

+## TODO:
+- find a format for table.tsv that is more convenient to edit.

 ## Usage

 *→ See also [the video introduction](https://dyalog.tv/Dyalog19/?v=r3owA7tfKE8) to APLcart.*